davezen1/docker-notes/README.md

 -   Many organization start with a Hybrid of Containers run on VMs

--   Containers Shipping Metaphor - At CBP we have a diversity of tech stack becauise we use right tool for the right job, containers would help support the management and deployment
+-   Containers Shipping Metaphor - At X we have a diversity of tech stack becauise we use right tool for the right job, containers would help support the management and deployment